thunderbird89/esf/stories/story-knock-knock.md

 ### Reaper Flight

-Lieutenant Sarah Chen—callsign "Reaper"—watched her tactical display as the Ryzak cruisers swarmed *Gallipoli*.
+Lieutenant Sarah Chen - callsign "Reaper" - watched her tactical display as the Ryzak cruisers swarmed *Gallipoli*.
 The battleship was taking a beating, her shields failing, her engines gone.
 She was still fighting, but she was hurt.

 And the Talons could help.